 Printed by Ashton-Potter, the stamps – part of the “Canadian Aircraft” issue (SC #903-6) – have general tagging along two opposite sides.

-“Design of this pure jet transport was initiated in 1946 to Trans Canada Airlines specifications, but when TCA’s interest waned, work on the C-102 project continued with government support,” reads a press release issued by the Post Office Department in 1981.
+“Design of this pure jet transport was initiated in 1946 to Trans Canada Airlines specifications, but when TCA’s interest waned, work on the C-102 project continued with government support,” reads a press release issued by Canada Post in 1981.